Running on Empty? A Holistic Guide to Adrenal Fatigue

 The issue is, this modern world is perceived as being filled with one stress after another, which results in us being constantly on the go, rushing from here to there, meeting deadlines, dealing with bills or worrying and overthinking, that most of us are in this ‘fight and flight’ response nearly 24/7.
 This is seen in the rising epidemic of anxiety.
 Constantly being in this state exerts extra strain on the adrenal glands and eventually they become run down to the point of fatigue.
 It’s like when your car has run out of petrol, you can’t keep going.
 You’ve run out of juice to sustain the correct vital functions that your body needs for health and vitality.
 You’re running on empty.
 It’s when you’re in this state that your start to sense that something isn’t right.
 It’s when we start self-medicating our exhaustion with sugar, caffeine, snacks, chocolate and energy drinks.
 This attempt to drive the adrenals to make energy they simply don’t have, ultimately leaves the body more exhausted.

-It’s also when you may be experiencing these common symptoms of adrenal fatigue: (These may vary from person to person)
+You may be experiencing these common symptoms of adrenal fatigue:

 - High or low blood pressure